Multi-Application Survivable Tether: Satellites

 "Ralph" is at the other end of the stack, and is described as simply a "tether endmass".
 Its design did include a radio, but the groundstation has not received any signals from Ralph.
 They think Ralph's battery charge has dropped below the level needed to sustain radio operation.

 Deployment

-The experimenter team made contact with the "Gadget" picosatellite, but not with "Ted", the tether-deployer pico satellite, because the Ted pico satellite was powered only by a primary battery, which had depleted by the time the team gained access to the ground station.
+The experimenter team made contact with the "Gadget" picosatellite, but not with "Ted", the tether-deployer picosatellite, because the Ted pico satellite was powered only by a primary battery, which had depleted by the time the team gained access to the ground station.
 While the system was designed so that the satellites would separate even if communications were not established to the tether deployer, the system did not fully deploy.
 Radar measurements show the tether initially deployed just 1 meter, The mission experienced communications challenges due to limited availability of the ground station, which resulted in the team establishing contact with only one of the three pico satellites.
-The team operated the "Gadget" pico satellite for nearly two months before terminating the experiment.
+The team operated the "Gadget" picosatellite for nearly two months before terminating the experiment.